Do you love your neighborhood grocery store and buy everything you need there?

 11. Basic baking mixes

 Let’s take it one step further and say you should banish buying all basic baking mixes from the grocery store.
-If you’re baking with Bisquick, you really aren’t saving any time if you think about how long it takes to mix together flour, sugar, salt and baking powder.
+If you’re baking bread or biscuits with Bisquick, you really aren’t saving any time if you think about how long it takes to mix together flour, sugar, salt and baking powder.
 All you’re doing is paying more.

 The same can be said for basic cookie, cake and brownie mixes.
 These things aren’t hard to make from scratch.
 By skipping the mixes, you’ll save money and possibly be a little healthier, too, because of those mysterious added ingredients in processed foods that you don’t put in at home.